Tomasz Copik: Coaching career

 In summer 2015 Copik was appointed coach of Odra Opole's U19 team alongside Piotr Plewnia and was also set to continue as head coach of the club's reserve team.
-In January 2016, Copik became a part of Jan Furlepa's staff for Odra Opoles first team beside his duties with the reserve and U19 teams.
+In January 2016, Copik became a part of Jan Furlepa's staff for Odra Opole's first team beside his duties with the reserve and U19 teams.

-On 28 August 2019, Copik was promoted to the first team as Piotr Plewnia's assistant coach and therefore also left his position at his former club, Orzeł Źlinice, which he had been the head coach of since 2017 alongside his coaching duties at Odra Opole.
+On 28 August 2019, Copik was promoted to the first team as Piotr Plewnia's assistant coach, leaving his position as head coach at the club Orzeł Źlinice, which he had occupied since 2017 alongside his coaching duties at Odra Opole.

 On 30 September 2024, following the dismissal of Radosław Sobolewski, Copik took on the role of caretaker head coach.
 He returned to his previous duties the following day after the appointment of Jarosław Skrobacz.

 At the end of the 2024–25 season, Copik was moved to the position of assistant head coach of Odra's reserve team.